-RESOLVED, that the Council of the City of Saint Paul does Ordain:
+RESOLVED, that the Council of the City of Saint Paul does hereby ordain:

-Section 2
+SECTION 2

-Chapter 193 of the Saint Paul Legislative Code is hereby created to read as follows:
+Chapter 193 of the Saint Paul Legislative Code is repealed in its entirety.

 Sec.
-193.01 Definitions.
+193.01.
+Definitions.

-For the purposes of this Chapter, the following terms shall have the meaning ascribed to them in this section.
+For the purposes of this chapter, the following terms shall have the meaning ascribed to them in this section.

-- (1) Affordable Housing Building shall mean a multiple-family rental housing building having three (3) or more dwelling units where at least twenty (20) percent of the units rent for an amount that is affordable at no more than thirty (30) percent of income to households at or below eighty (80) percent of area median income, as most recently determined by the United States Department of Housing and Urban Development for Low Income Housing Tax Credit (LIHTC) purposes, as adjusted for household size and number of bedrooms. - (2) Affordable Housing Dwelling Unit shall mean a rental dwelling unit in an affordable housing building that rents for an amount that is affordable to households at or below eighty (80) percent of Area Median Income, as most recently determined by the United States Department of Housing and Urban Development, as adjusted for household size and number of bedrooms. - (3) Available for Sale shall mean the earliest implementation of any of the following actions: negotiating to enter into a purchase agreement that includes an affordable housing building, advertising the sale of an affordable housing building, entering into a listing agreement to sell an affordable housing building, or posting a sign that an affordable housing building is for sale. - (4) For Cause shall mean that the tenant or a member of the tenant's household materially violated a term of the lease in accordance with Sec.
-193.05(a). - (5) Cure the Deficiency shall mean that a tenant pays all monies rightfully owed, or fully complies with an order to correct a lease violation or notice to cease an activity that is in violation of a lease. - (6) Displacement Dwelling Unit shall mean the dwelling unit from which a tenant was displaced pursuant to Sec.
-193.05(5) or (7). - (67) Eviction shall mean a summary court proceeding to remove a tenant or occupant from, or otherwise recover possession of, real property by the process of law, pursuant to Minn.
+Affordable housing building shall mean a single-family rental home or a multiple-family rental housing building where at least twenty (20) percent of the units rent for an amount that is affordable at no more than thirty (30) percent of income to households at or below eighty (80) percent of area median income, as most recently determined by the United States Department of Housing and Urban Development for Low Income Housing Tax Credit (LIHTC) purposes, as adjusted for household size and number of bedrooms.

+Affordable housing dwelling unit shall mean a rental dwelling unit in an affordable housing building that rents for an amount that is affordable to households at or below eighty (80) percent of area median income, as most recently determined by the United States Department of Housing and Urban Development, as adjusted for household size and number of bedrooms.

+Available for sale shall mean the earliest implementation of any of the following actions: negotiating to enter into a purchase agreement that includes an affordable housing building, advertising the sale of an affordable housing building, entering into a listing agreement to sell an affordable housing building, or posting a sign that an affordable housing building is for sale.

+Cure the deficiency shall mean that a tenant pays all monies rightfully owed, or fully complies with an order to correct a lease violation or notice to cease an activity that is in violation of a lease.

+Displacement dwelling unit shall mean the dwelling unit from which a tenant was displaced pursuant to section 193.05(5) or (7).

+Eviction shall mean a summary court proceeding to remove a tenant or occupant from, or otherwise recover possession of, real property by the process of law, pursuant to Minn.
 Stat.
 Ch.
+504B.

-504B. - (78) Family Member shall mean a property owner's child, step-child, adopted child, foster child, adult child, spouse, sibling, parent, step-parent, mother-in-law, father-in-law, grandchild, grandparent, or registered domestic partner as defined by Saint Paul Code of Ordinances section 186.02 and any individual related by blood or affinity whose close association with the property owner is the equivalent of a family relationship.
+Family member shall mean a property owner's child, step-child, adopted child, foster child, adult child, spouse, sibling, parent, step-parent, mother-in-law, father-in-law, grandchild, grandparent, or registered domestic partner as defined by Saint Paul Code of Ordinances section 186.02 and any individual related by blood or affinity whose close association with the property owner is the equivalent of a family relationship.

+Just cause shall mean any of the bases listed in section 193.05(a) upon which a landlord may terminate tenancy.

+Landlord shall mean the property owner or agent of the property owner.

+Lease shall mean an oral or written agreement creating a tenancy in real property.

+Relocation assistance shall mean a payment in an amount equal to three (3) times the rental housing affordability limit at sixty (60) percent of area median income for the Twin Cities metro area as published by the metropolitan council.
+Annually updated payments calculations can be located on the met council websites affordability limits for ownership and rental housing: https://metrocouncil.org/